|Location:||Rodrigo Silva, east of Ouro Prêto, Minas Gerais.|

 Hydrothermal lodes contain quartz, hematite, magnetite, and accessory rutile, pyrite, and euclase.
 The enclosing rock was once schist, but it altered to a lateritic clay.
 This process is pretty fast in tropic climates, but despite it aggresivity it does not harm the resistant gemstones.

-Topas is mostly yellow, but it varies very much and actually it appears in many colours.
+Topas is mostly yellow, but it varies very much, and actually it appears in many colours.
 The topas mined here is the so called Imperial Topaz, which is reddish, sometimes also called peach.
-This area, about 20 square miles around Ouro Prêto, are the only relevant source of various coloured topazes in the world.
+This area, about 20 square miles around Ouro Prêto, is the only relevant source of various coloured topazes in the world.
+The world's entire supply of imperial topaz is mined from two mines, the Vermelhao mine and the Capao mine.
+Some experts say the deposit will be exhausted very soon.